 Adding a Matching Couch

 We needed a matching couch for our homemade loveseat, so I found a used futon frame for $40 and refinished it to match.
-The coffee table was a $15 thrift store find.
-It was painted black for over a decade.
-I gave it a new coat of grey chalk paint, sponge painted the top with a lighter shade, then finished with polyurethane.
+The coffee table was a $15 thrift store find, but it had been painted black for over a decade.
+I decided to give it a fresh coat of grey chalk paint while sponge painted the top with a lighter shade, then finished with polyurethane.
 I brightened up the space with a new area rug.

 My daughter's bedroom presented us with another awkward space.
-We needed to put her bed along the wall, but the wall was too short for a standard length twin bed frame.
-When I was not able to find anything that would work in the space, I decided to build my own.
+We needed to put her bed along the wall, but the wall was too short for a standard-length twin bed frame.
+When I could not find anything that would work in the space, I decided to build my own.
 Since we are not tall people, it was no problem shortening the bed length by a few inches.
 We wanted to maximize her floor space, so we decided to make it a loft bed.
 Short ceilings and a ceiling fan meant that the bed could not be too high either.

-I looked at images online to get design ideas, then I adjusted the plan to meet my needs.
+I looked at images online to get design ideas, and then I adjusted the plan to meet my needs.
 I measured everything, figured out my dimensions, and made a list of lumber I would need.
-I shopped for good quality boards, then cut, sanded, stained and finished them with a few coats of polyurethane.
-I was able to partially assemble the bed in the garage, but the rest had to be assembled in the bedroom.
+I shopped for good quality boards, then cut, sanded, stained, and finished them with a few coats of polyurethane.
+I partially assembled the bed in the garage, but the rest had to be assembled in the bedroom.
 We added a futon mattress and set up a book nook under the loft.
-The bed is sturdy enough for an adult and I have slept up there when we have had company.
+The bed is sturdy enough for an adult, and I have slept up there when we have had company.